 Spanning the 1930s through today, Victura makes its reader an insider to the formation of the Kennedy children’s aura, competitiveness and love of challenges.
 It is also the story of how a sport that helped create a steely (and ultimately, needed) bond within one American family.

-Kevin Williams: Why did you write Victura?
+Jennifer Williams: Why did you write Victura?

 James W. Graham: The story of this small sailboat was undiscovered and I think the narrative it enabled gives fascinating insight into four generations of Kennedys.
 Here is a small thing the Kennedys share – a sailboat and a seaside setting — to which they keep returning over all these years, their turbulent lives notwithstanding, with all the highs and lows, victories and stumbles.
 When Ted Kennedy died, four different people gave eulogies that included memories of the life-influencing experiences they had sailing with him on the Victura, I found that out and knew I was on to something.

-Kevin Williams: Can you explain how you went about your research on the Kennedy’s boating activities and the many boats they owned?
+Jennifer Williams: Can you explain how you went about your research on the Kennedy’s boating activities and the many boats they owned?

 James W. Graham: It started with my discovery of those eulogies of Ted Kennedy and then more browsing around the Internet for references to Victura.
 I found so many amazing things that involved the Victura, occurring over decades, that tied many members of one big important family to one thing they had in common, sailing and one sailboat above all.
 I developed a story outline and approached Chris Kennedy, a son of Robert and Ethel Kennedy.
 He embraced the concept and introduced me to other members of the family whom I interviewed.
 Of course I also spent a lot of time at the JFK Library and Museum in Boston, looking at family papers.
 And then there was the chore of going sailing with the Kennedys and listening to their enchanting tales of Victura.
 How laborious!

-Kevin Williams: I really enjoyed your writing about the Kennedy children’s start in boating and the passions that sailing ignited within them.
+Jennifer Williams: I really enjoyed your writing about the Kennedy children’s start in boating and the passions that sailing ignited within them.
 In particular, it was very interesting to read about Joe Jr. (the oldest child) whom many of us non-Kennedy scholars know little about.
 What was your impression of Joe, Jr. and do you think that he would have moved into politics instead of Jack had he survived World War II?

 James W. Graham: There’s no question that Joe Jr. was being groomed for a life in politics and he himself told classmates he expected to be president one day.
 I think most historians feel Joe lacked Jack’s intellect.
 Joe’s personality was perhaps more arrogant than – and not as warm as – Jack’s.
 I think it’s important to know that Joe Jr. was a true war hero, arguably more than his younger brother because Joe volunteered for an extremely dangerous mission on an experimental bomb-laden aircraft.
 He died on that mission.
 By contrast, Jack said of the events that made him a war hero, “It was involuntary.
 They sank my boat.”